 Often the “R” portion of SMART goals for impaired memory represents realistic, but for dementia patients, any attainable goal can be both realistic and unrealistic.
 We choose to use “R” for rewarding instead, as the payoff for a rewarding goal is very high in our memory care patients.
 Celebration is often so vital to a dementia treatment because it helps to fight off the inherent shame that alzheimer victims feel when they realize their memory has failed them.
 By making even mundane goals feel rewarding in some way, you keep everyone’s spirits high.
 Of course, you don’t want to confuse or make them feel patronized by over-celebrating any little thing.

 T – Timely

 Goals should have a realistic time-frame associated with them and have a completion time, as well.
 Many mundane goals will automatically have a timeliness to them, but goals longer than a day should have an assigned time to them.
 If a long-term goal is approaching the assigned completion time without a likelihood of completion, then it is advisable to set a more attainable goal in a new timeframe.
 Remember, many goals and tasks will not be achieved in the assigned timeframe, which is completely okay and expected; it is still important to set a timeframe and track a goal’s progress as it approaches its deadline.

 Trusted Magnolia Memory Care

-Valiente Senior Living is committed to continued, sustainable growth in the field of dementia treatment and care in Magnolia.
-If you are looking for help in caring for your loved one, you can trust the caring professionals at our memory care facility to care for and challenge your loved one each and every day.
+Valiente Senior Living is committed to continued, sustainable growth in the field of dementia treatment and impaired memory care in Magnolia.
+If you are looking for help in caring for your loved one, you can trust the caring professionals at our Memory Care Magnolia facility to care for and challenge your loved one each and every day.
 We understand how difficult dementia care can be and would love the opportunity to work with you and your family today.